 6 Ways Stress Wreaks Havoc on Your Dog’s Health

-People suffer a multitude of health-related impacts as a result of stress — and your pet is no different.
-In fact, your pet can feel the impact of stress and have as many negative health effects as you do.
-According to the American Kennel Club, dogs experience stress for a variety of reasons.
+People suffer many health-related impacts due to stress — and your pet is no different.
+Your pet can feel the impact of stress and have as many adverse health effects as you do.
+According to the American Kennel Club, dogs experience stress for various reasons.
 They may quickly become stressed during periods of separation, especially if they’re in an unfamiliar environment.
-They can also be stressed due to fear stimuli, especially loud noises and bad weather.
+They can also be stressed due to fear stimuli, thunderous noises, and lousy weather.
 In addition, aging can cause increased stress in many dogs, as memory loss makes even familiar situations seem daunting.

-There’s also one key cause of stress that you may not think about: your stress levels.
-According to a report published in Scientific Reports, dogs often reflect the stress levels shown by their owners.
-If you’re experiencing high levels of stress — due to a big move, layoffs, a change in life circumstances, or the stress associated with 2020 in general — your pet may be reflecting the same high levels of stress.
+One fundamental cause of stress that you may not think about is your stress levels.
+According to a report published in Scientific Reports, dogs often reflect the stress levels their owners show.
+If you’re experiencing high-stress levels — due to a big move, layoffs, a change in life circumstances, or the stress associated with 2020 in general — your pet may be reflecting the same high-stress levels.

 Luckily, if you’re familiar with the most common signs of stress in your pet, you can take steps to treat the impact of stress.
 Look out for these seven signs:

 One impact of stress on your pet may be changing their overall personality or behavior.
 A dog that is usually calm sprawled out on the couch or beside you on the floor, may suddenly start pacing the floor or whining.
 You may notice your pet appearing agitated: ears laid back, panting, or barking more often than usual.
 You may see a sudden change in your pet’s personality and behavior, or those symptoms may increase gradually, primarily if your pet responds to your growing stress levels.